-Some of the challenges and perils that await even the most-prepared explorers:
+Here are some of the challenges and perils that await even the most well-prepared explorers:

 In many conditions, the gorge can be a dangerous, inhospitable place – it has claimed the lives of even expert canyoneers.
 Trails are primitive, at best and route-finding is essential, on even them most well-traveled trails.